yauhenikh/yauhenikh.github.io/index.md

 - [PadawansTask11](https://github.com/yauhenikh/PadawansTask11) (find index of element in array for which the sum of the elements to the left of it is equal to the sum of the elements on the right)
 - [PadawansTask12](https://github.com/yauhenikh/PadawansTask12) (determine whether all characters in a string occur only once)
 - [PadawansTask15](https://github.com/yauhenikh/PadawansTask15) (working with collections that implements IEnumerable<T> interface)

+### grow.by

+Links to the solutions for the tasks from grow.by:

+- [Multy-file assembly](https://github.com/yauhenikh/MultiFileAssemblyTask) (Create a multi-file assembly.
+Assign an assembly to the strong name and place it in the GAC.
+Analyze the resulting assembly using ILDASM, JetBrains dotPeek.)

 ## Interests